 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children, their families, and carers has a role to play in safeguarding children.

-To ensure we fulfil this responsibility at Comberton Village College, all professionals are trained to ensure their approach is child-centred; what is in the best interest of the child at all times.
+To ensure we fulfil this responsibility at Comberton Village College, all professionals are trained to ensure their approach is child-centred; what is always in the best interest of the child.
 No single professional can have a full picture of a child’s needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns and the sharing of information, on a 'need to know' basis.
-The Child Protection Team will ensure the information is collated and dealt with appropriately.
+The Safeguarding Team will ensure the information is collated and dealt with appropriately.

-The child protection team at Comberton Village College is:
+The Safeguarding Team at Comberton Village College are:

 The comprehensive download on the side of this page is a reference point for e-safety resources.
 It has links to other resources and practical advice.
 If you have any comments or would like to contribute please email email@example.com